frosimanuel/black_sheep/README.md

 ## 🚀 Launch

-Explore this [guide](https://juno.build/docs/add-juno-to-an-app/create-a-satellite) to launch your Satellite into orbit via Juno's [administration console](https://console.juno.build).
-# black_sheep
+If you don't know how juno works, check this [guide](https://juno.build/docs/add-juno-to-an-app/create-a-satellite)